flexcrush420/portable-esde-linux/README.md

 Some emulators still need one time setup because firmware, keys, BIOS files, game data, or licensing cannot be bundled.

-- RPCS3 requires PlayStation 3 firmware installed through RPCS3.
-- shadPS4 requires dumped PS4 firmware modules.
-- xemu requires Xbox BIOS/HDD setup.
-- 86Box requires your own OS install media and machine configuration.
-- Switch family tools require your own firmware and keys.
-- Source ports such as DevilutionX, CorsixTH, Commander Genius, EDuke32, OpenJazz, OpenRCT2, OpenLoco, Xash3D, Yamagi Quake II, ioquake3, and dhewm3 may need original game data.

 ## Legal

 This project downloads open source emulator software, source ports, and helper assets.
 It does not include commercial games, ROMs, BIOS files, firmware, keys, or copyrighted game data.

-Only import or use software and data you are legally allowed to use.

 ---